Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/inetworkserializable-bitserializer.md

 ```
 ## Conditional Serialization

-As tyou have more control over serialization of a struct, you might implement conditional serialization at runtime.
+As you have more control over serialization of a struct, you might implement conditional serialization at runtime.

 More advanced use-cases are explored in the examples below: